John Asser: Early career

 Asser was born on 31 August 1867, the son of S. B. V. Asser of Windlesham, Surrey.
-He entered the Dorsetshire Regiment in 1887 and was appointed aide-de-camp to the General Officer Commanding, Egypt in 1892.
+He entered the Dorsetshire Regiment in September 1887 and was appointed aide-de-camp to the General Officer Commanding, Egypt in 1892.
 He served in the Nile expedition of 1897 and was awarded the medal and clasp; in 1898 he was promoted to captain.
 For his service in the Nile expedition of 1898 he was granted the brevet rank of major and awarded the medal with two clasps, and for the Nile expedition of 1899 a further clasp.
 He was promoted to the substantive rank of major in 1907 and to lieutenant colonel the same year.
 From 1907 to 1914 he was adjutant-general of the Egyptian Army; during this period he commanded the Southern Kordofan expedition in 1910, for which he was awarded the medal and clasp.
 He was also an Egyptian pasha and a member for some years of the Sudan Government Council.
+He had been appointed a colonel in July 1911.

 First World War

-Asser retired from the Army in July 1914 but returned to service on the outbreak of war that year.
+Asser retired from the army in July 1914 but returned to service on the outbreak of war that year.
 He served as a base commandant, as General Officer Commanding (GOC) Lines of Communication area, and as GOC of the British Troops in France and Flanders in 1919.
-For his First World War service he was mentioned in despatches, restored to the active list as a major general in 1916 and further promoted to lieutenant general, awarded the Companion of the Order of the Bath in 1915, the Knight Commander of the Order of St Michael and St George in 191), the Russian Order of St Anne with crossed swords and the Belgian Order of the Crown.
+For his First World War service he was mentioned in despatches, made a CB in February 1915, restored to the active list as a major general in June 1916 and further promoted to lieutenant general in December 1916 which became substantive in June 1919.
+He was awarded the Companion of the Order of the Bath in 1915, the Knight Commander of the Order of St Michael and St George in 191), the Russian Order of St Anne with crossed swords and the Belgian Order of the Crown.